The way out of grief is to go through it.

 Age 22 – 35

-While some important tasks of those in early adulthood can be achieving financial independence, committing to a significant partnership, or negotiating life choices, it doesn’t make them immune from grief.
-However, viable appropriate groups often are not available.
+While some important tasks of those in early adulthood can be achieving financial independence, committing to a significant relationship, or negotiating many next-step decisions, it doesn’t make them immune from grief.
+However, viable, appropriate groups often are not available.
 Group services tend to be specialized for children in school, hospice related or for a specific type of loss.
-There are few spaces for people in this age group to get supported by their peers regardless of the type of loss they have experienced.
-H.E.A.L.I.N.G.’s Early Adult Group is just such a place.
-This monthly group creates an opportunity for early adults to receive validation, support, camaraderie, and normalization of their experience.
+There are few spaces for people in this age demographic to get supported by their peers regardless of the type of loss they have experienced.
+H.E.A.L.I.N.G.’s Adult Group is just such a place.
+This monthly group creates an opportunity for participants to receive validation, support, camaraderie, and normalization of their experience.

-Groups meet one time each month, in-person and are limited in size.
-Participants are asked to commit to 4 meetings.
+Groups meet one time per month, on Mondays or Tuesday nights, in-person (Newton, MA) and are limited in size.

 Monthly Health Care Professionals Group

 Healthcare professionals have always been on the front line.
 Being present, available, and responsive to others in their time of need is often what has drawn people to their chosen professions.
 However, where do you get your support?
 Where and how do you get your experience and the range of emotions validated?
-How has the cumulative effect of COVID impacted your resolve?
 Health care professionals ranging from hospice workers to nurses, private counselors to agency directors, can find respite and reward through the normalization inherent in a group experience.

 Confirm your interest to Ken Barringer.